- Books, Literature, and Writing»

-STORYLINE - 9: THE CODFATHER, Low Dudgeon on the High Seas (Fiction, what else?)
+STORYLINE - 9: THE CODFATHER, Low Dudgeon On A High Seas Trawler (Fiction, What Else?)

 'A life on the ocean waves, a home on the rolling deep...'